 "I could get lost in those poems and stories with Keats, Tennyson, Austen, and the Bronte sisters.
-While I couldn’t quite grasp the words, fully understand their hidden meanings, it seemed there were no limits to where my imagination could take me.
+While I couldn’t fully grasp the words and fully understand their hidden meanings, it seemed there were no limits to where my imagination could take me.
 With so much inspiration swirling around in my adolescent mind, I began journaling – at first, the same boring account of a child’s daily life – then, short stories, poems, and songs began to emerge.
 I learned to play the guitar, and with much encouragement, I played those songs for my family and friends.

 "Then, something happened.
-Somehow my life had taken a drastic turn into uncharted territory.
-No longer was I the sweet daughter, a lover of literature and song or the innocent little sister…no…I had become the stereotypical rebellious teenager.
+Somehow, my life had taken a drastic turn into uncharted territory.
+No longer was I the sweet daughter, a lover of literature and song or the innocent little sister.
+No, I had become the stereotypical rebellious teenager.
 With a baby daughter at 18 and a high school dropout, I had given up.
 It seemed I’d lost my way.
-But my family, they did not give up on me.
+But my family did not give up on me.

-"Throughout the chaos of the early days where I had to scrounge and save to put food on the table and clothes on our backs, I tended bar and played music in the clubs around town, yet, I still I journaled.
+"Throughout the chaos of the early days where I had to scrounge and save to put food on the table and clothes on our backs, I tended bar and played music in the clubs around town, yet, I still journaled.
 Everything I had ever done up to that point has been recorded!
 Can you imagine reading that?
 I do not recommend it.
 You cannot go back in time and slap the idiocy out of your 20-year-old self.

-"I’d begun writing on an old rebuilt computer my cousin had repurposed for me in the corner of my kitchen, where characters like Brady Kelly and Violet Ryan took root in my mind. it all began with them.
+"In the corner of my kitchen, I’d begun writing on an old rebuilt computer my cousin had repurposed for me, where characters like Brady Kelly and Violet Ryan took root in my mind.
+It all began with them.
 I’d completed, if memory serves me, something like 16 or 17 chapters!
 These characters were relentless, forcing me to tell their story.

 "After my mother passed in 2003, it was like something took hold…shaking me…screaming at me 'Life is too short!
 You deserve better!
 Be the best YOU you can be.
-Your little girl is depending on you!'
+Your little girl depends on you!
 And so I went back to school.
 First, to attain my high school diploma, and then to the Mining and Mineral Technology course.
-Those 3 years would test everything I thought I knew about myself.
-I learned that, yes…I could do it.
-Yes…I can indeed, learn.
-And …yes…if I cross my fingers hard enough, I can get a good job and be the best ME I can be.
+Those three years would test everything I thought I knew about myself.
+I learned that, yes, I could do it.
+Yes, I can indeed learn.
+And, yes, if I cross my fingers hard enough, I can get a good job and be the best ME I can be.

 "But all that didn’t mean I’d give up.
-I’d vowed years ago, to never give up on myself again, and so, Brady and Violet came back from the dead.
+I’d vowed years ago to never give up on myself again, and so, Brady and Violet came back from the dead.

 Tanya tells her life story, wearing her life's lessons as her shield from failure.
-She strives to keep writing, keep playing music and as of late, paint a picture or two, regardless of how terrible she is at it.
+She strives to keep writing, keep playing music, and, as of late, paint a picture or two, regardless of how terrible she is at it.